StorkST/CoreRussianVerbs/README.md

 * Metadata
   * Rank and CEFR level in the russian language<br>
-  As defined by the *Frequency Dictionary of Contemporary RussianCore Vocabulary for Learner, 2013* by [Serge Sharoff, Elena Umanskaya, James Wilson](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf)<br>
+  As defined by the [Frequency Dictionary of Contemporary Russian Core Vocabulary for Learner, 2013](http://corpus.leeds.ac.uk/serge/publications/2013-routledge-intro.pdf) by Serge Sharoff, Elena Umanskaya, James Wilson<br>
   To learn more about this study: [paper about the european KELLY project](http://corpus.leeds.ac.uk/serge/publications/2014-LREV-kelly.pdf), [dictionary files](http://corpus.leeds.ac.uk/serge/kelly/).<br>
   Note that the rank is set to 10 000 for a verb when he is a newly added aspect pair not originally in the *Frequency Dictionary*.